 FDM printers create layers by extruding molten thermoplastic material through a nozzle.
 Because of the nature of FDM printers, certain features may have a very thin string of material that will need to be removed by hand.
 (Imagine a taking hot slice of cheese pizza from the pie and the tendency of the cheese to stretch.)
 Parts that feature overhangs or other tricky features will require support material, which may affect the final finish of the part.
 At Fictiv, we use hobby-grade machines for parts printed in PLA to keep costs low, and professional-grade machines for parts printed in ABS to preserve accuracy and strength.
 Parts with internal cavities will be printed with a 20% infill density.
 Due to the low resolution of many part files exported in STL or OBJ format, some curved surfaces will have visible steps and will not appear as a smooth transition.
 Resolution refers to the layer height, not the dimensional accuracy and ability to hold tolerances.

 PLA: PLA is great for early-stage, low-detail prototyping.
 It is inexpensive and recommended for parts where dimensional accuracy and aesthetic appeal are not as critical as proof-of-concept or basic form/fit.
 This is a low-resolution material (.2mm) with visible layer lines.
 Some features may require support material which is manually broken off after printing, potentially leaving noticeable residue.
 All internal cavities may have support material inside.
-The minimum wall thickness we can accept is 1mm, however, the minimum wall thickness for guaranteed prints is 1.5mm.
-We cannot guarantee a successful print of any parts with thinner walls.
-PLA is used in FDM printers.
+We can only guarantee quality for walls greater than 1mm in thickness.

 ABS: ABS is also a relatively cost-effective material known for its strength.
 Because of the professional grade printers used for ABS on our network, this material can handle complex geometries, though tolerances cannot be guaranteed.
 Unfinished ABS prints will have visible layer lines due to the low resolution (.25mm).
-The minimum wall thickness we can accept is 1mm, however, the minimum wall thickness for guaranteed prints is 1.5mm.
-We cannot guarantee a successful print of any parts with thinner walls.
+We can only guarantee quality for walls greater than 1mm in thickness.
 All internal cavities may have support material inside.
-ABS is used in FDM printers.

 PolyJet printers work by jetting layers of liquid photopolymer and instantly curing them with a UV light.
 These machines are capable of creating hi-res prints and can handle complicated geometries with ease.
 PolyJet printers use a water-soluble, gel-like material to support overhangs and complex geometries.
 The support material is easily washed away by hand, assuming it is accessible (e.g., not enclosed in an internal cavity--this is strongly discouraged as the material will be trapped).
 To prevent warping on parts with long, flat features, consider adding ribs to increase support and structural integrity.
 The materials used in PolyJet printers are VeroBlack/White/Clear, ABS-Like, and Rubber-Like.

 VeroBlack/VeroWhite: Vero is great for fit testing late-stage prototypes and creating visual models where aesthetic appeal must be considered.
 It is a high-resolution material with minimally visible layer lines.
-The minimum wall thickness for guaranteed prints is 1.0mm; anything below cannot be guaranteed to print successfully.
+We can only guarantee quality for walls greater than 1mm in thickness; anything 1mm or below cannot be guaranteed to print successfully.
 We do not recommend internal cavities when printing with Vero as the water-based support material may be impossible to remove and will expand over time, changing the geometry.
 Support material that is visible and easily reachable will be cleaned off by our manufacturing partner.
 Vero is used in PolyJet printers.

 VeroClear: VeroClear is a translucent material that can be sanded and painted for increased transparency.
 It is a high-resolution material with minimally visible layer lines, assuming the print is optimally oriented on the print bed.
-The minimum wall thickness for guaranteed prints is 1.0mm; anything below cannot be guaranteed to print successfully.
+We can only guarantee quality for walls greater than 1mm in thickness; anything 1mm or below cannot be guaranteed to print successfully.
 As with Vero, we do not recommend internal cavities when printing with VeroClear as the water-based support material will be impossible to remove and it will expand over time, changing the geometry.
 Support material that is visible and easily reachable will be cleaned off by the manufacturing partner.
 VeroClear is also used in PolyJet printers.

 SameDay Vero: While "SameDay Vero" isn't a specific material other than Vero, it is an option that you will see on eligible parts.
 Parts printed with the SameDay Vero option will print in either black, white, amber, or clear--this all depends on what color is pre-loaded on our manufacturing partner's printer.
 To be eligible for SameDay Vero, parts must not exceed a certain size, and orders must be placed by 10am for same-day turnaround.
 The rules that apply to Vero apply here as well.

 ABS-Like: ABS-Like has the same hi-res look as Vero, but is much stronger and more durable.
 It is great for high accuracy parts.
-As with most 3D printing materials, a minimum wall thickness of 1.0mm is needed to reduce the risk of breakage during printing and cleaning.
-Any walls under 1.0mm in thickness are not guaranteed to print successfully.
+As with other 3D printing materials, wall thickness must be greater than 1.0mm in order to reduce the risk of breakage during printing and cleaning.
 Internal cavities are strongly discouraged as the water-based support material will expand over time, affecting the geometry.
 Support material that is visible and easy to reach will be cleaned off.
 ABS-Like is used in PolyJet printers.

 Rubber-Like: Rubber-Like is a black elastomer that mimics the flexibility of rubber parts, although it is not as elastic.
 It’s great for printing overmolds, soft-touch finishes, non-slip surfaces, and water-tight seals.
 It’s available in shore values ranging from 27A to 90A.
 Though it is high-resolution, build lines may be more visible due to the nature of the material.
 Due to the nature of Rubber-Like material, the minimum wall thickness is 2.0mm; anything below cannot be guaranteed to print successfully.
 As with all other PolyJet materials, we do not recommend internal cavities when printing with Rubber-Like as the water-based support material will be impossible to remove and will expand over time, changing the geometry.
 Support material that is visible and easily reachable can be cleaned off.